BNY Mellon weighs charging clients on euro deposits

 BNY Mellon Chief Financial Officer Todd Gibbons told Reuters it was possible the bank would impose some kind of charge.
 No decision has been made, he said.

-In the second quarter, noninterest-bearing client deposits totaled $63 billion (40 billion pounds).
+In the second quarter, noninterest-bearing client deposits totalled $63 billion.
 That was 46 percent higher than year-ago levels, but below the fourth quarter figure of $76.3 billion.
 An influx of those types of deposits can raise the bank's costs.
 Meanwhile, earning money on the deposits has become increasingly difficult in an ultra-low interest rate environment.

 The bank reported a lower profit for the second quarter on Wednesday.